konexios/konexios-embedded/BB-GEVK/README.md

 6. Set up the config.cfg file if you need
 ( Board COMM Port = COM1 or another )

-7. You already have binary file for a flashing the board but I can to rebuild it In this case replace
+7. You already have a binary file for a flashing the board but you can to rebuild it In this case replace
 TL_PATH = C:\GNUToolchain\bin
 by the actual path of the toolchain